 What Is a Good Conversion Rate?

-The average conversion rate in e-commerce is about 2-3% according to industry studies.
+The average conversion rate in e-commerce is about 2-3% according to Dynamic Yield.
 This means: The vast majority of visitors leave the shop without buying.
 But the average is not a good benchmark.

 | Industry | Average | Top Performers |